 - Change admin passwords.

 It’s also a good time to reset passwords for all active admins.
-WordPress has a great password generator built in – use it!
+WordPress has a great password generator built-in – use it!
 Here’s more info on selecting and managing your passwords from WordPress.

 - Ensure all plugins and themes are up to date.

-Within the WordPress eco-system, it seems like plugins and themes are updated almost on a daily basis.
+Within the WordPress ecosystem, it seems like plugins and themes are updated almost on a daily basis.
 These updates help improve bugs and fix security vulnerabilities.
 Be sure to perform any critical updates before the holiday season rolls in.

 Optimize loading speeds

 Is your site a little sluggish?
 Any page that takes more than 3 seconds to load may frustrate visitors, and cause them to click off of the page before it even finishes loading.
-In fact, according some statistics up to 57% of visitors will abandon a page that takes three seconds or more to load.
+In fact, according to some statistics, up to 57% of visitors will abandon a page that takes three seconds or more to load.